 If you think personal training is holding a clipboard, wearing a stopwatch around your neck, and counting to 10 you’re sorely mistaken.

 Personal training is about establishing a relationship, building trust, working hard, and growing that relationship around client-specific goals.
 Creating those goals will help us develop the “road map” that will become our health & fitness program.

-While I think goal setting and programing are both vital pieces to helping your clients achieve greatness, I feel that motivating and coaching your client to be a more critical component.
+While I think goal setting and programming are both vital pieces to helping your clients achieve greatness, I feel that motivating and coaching your client to be a more critical component.
 Great goals and a world-class program don’t mean anything if they aren’t motivated.
 The result?
 You fail as a trainer.
 Your clients don’t get results and you get fired.